HunterAR22/herokuDeployment/readme.md

 ## Part 3: Deploying to Heroku

-- Download Heroku CLI, Work Through Heroku [Tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true).
+- Download Heroku CLI and work through the Heroku [Tutorial](https://devcenter.heroku.com/articles/getting-started-with-nodejs?singlepage=true).
 - Come back and take the lessons learned from the tutorial above to deploy the app in this repository.